Philippines confirms first 2 Omicron cases | www.lokmattimes.com

 Philippines confirms first 2 Omicron cases

-Manila, Dec 15 Philippines has recorded its first two confirmed cases of the Omicron variant in two travellers from Nigeria and Japan respectively, the Department of Health (DOH) said on Wednesday.
+The Philippines has recorded its first two confirmed cases of the Omicron variant in two travelers from Nigeria and Japan respectively, the Department of Health (DOH) said on Wednesday.

-The DOH said that the Nigerian national arrived in Manila on November 30 via an Oman Air flight, while the returning overseas Filipino arrived on December 1 via Philippine Airlines from Japan, Xinhua news agency reported.
+The DOH said that the Nigerian national arrived in Manila on Nov.
+30 via an Oman Air flight, while the returning overseas Filipino arrived on Dec.
+1 via Philippine Airlines from Japan.

 The two Omicron-positive individuals are now isolated in a facility managed by the Bureau of Quarantine.
-The Filipino had symptoms of colds and cough upon arrival, it said.
+The Filipino had symptoms of colds and cough upon arrival, the DOH said.

-Health Undersecretary Maria Rosario Vergeire told reporters that one traveller was fully vaccinated while the other was not.
+Health Undersecretary Maria Rosario Vergeire told reporters that one traveler was fully vaccinated while the other was not.

 The DOH is determining possible close contacts among co-passengers during the flights of these two cases.

-"The DOH is verifying the test results and health status of all passengers of these flights to determine if there are other confirmed cases or passengers who became symptomatic after arrival," it added.
+"The DOH is verifying the test results and health status of all passengers of these flights to determine if there are other confirmed cases or passengers who became symptomatic after arrival," the DOH added.

-With the detection of the Omicron variant, they urged people to adhere to the minimum public standards and properly wear face masks, frequently wash hands, observe physical distancing, ensure proper ventilation, and avoid crowded areas.
+With the detection of the Omicron variant, the DOH urged people to adhere to the minimum public standards and properly wear face masks, frequently wash hands, observe physical distancing, ensure proper ventilation, and avoid crowded areas.

-"Moreover, this holiday season, the public should avoid holding mass gatherings to curb the transmission of Covid."
-It also urged the unvaccinated people to get their Covid shots.
+"Moreover, this holiday season, the public should avoid holding mass gatherings to curb the transmission of COVID-19," the DOH advisory said.
+It also urged unvaccinated people to get their COVID-19 shots.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app